-A downloadable rhythm game for Windows, Mac OS X, and Linux
+A downloadable rhythm game for Windows, macOS, and Linux

 Didgerido is a local two-player rhythm combat game that uses an optional single-image random dot stereogram display during the match.
 Blow your didgeridoo in time with the drums to hit your opponent or play alone for meditative practice.